SandroBasta/poker-hand-analyzer/Readme.md

 ## General setup:

-Before migrations run you have to set up db, you can use MYSQL or SQLITE

 To install the software please open a terminal and exec the following commands one by one

 ```